 Starting Where You Are

-My education in international development, and most importantly my own family’s journey, immigrating to the USA from Mexico, leaves no question in my mind that I need to use fair-trade textiles in my designs.
+My education in international development, and most importantly my own family’s journey, immigrating to the USA from Mexico, leaves no question in my mind that I need to use fabric that supports the cultures it represents.

 For my mother and her two kids, leaving Mexico City to come to the USA, involved a train ride and a borrowed sum of $100 USD.
 I know first-hand the desperation of a mother seeking a job to support her family.
 Our family received a lot of help from kind strangers, charities and the government, but what made the most permanent impact on our lives, was completing our education and obtaining stable jobs.